iambrunoromano/design-patterns/README.md

 Imagine that the business logic requires a tree structure of classes where we can have simple nodes and composite nodes.

 Simple nodes can't have subelements while composite nodes can, and those can be simple or composite nodes.

-For simplicity we will consider all nodes as composite, and simple nodes are composite ones without children.

 Let's define an interface for the generic node classes: